cryptic20/ExpressionEvaluator/README.md

 Clone the repo

-open a terminal on the directory where repo was cloned and run ```java expEval "your string expression"```
+open a terminal inside the folder "ExpressionEvaluator" and run ```java expEval "your string expression"```

 ex: ```java expEval "+ 2 3"```